-The utilization of paralegals improves the efficiency, economy and availability of legal services.
+Paralegals improve the efficiency, economy and availability of legal services to the public and legal organizations.
 As a result, increased emphasis is being placed on the hiring of paralegals in a variety of legal and law-related settings.
 Although private law firms continue to be the single largest employer of paralegals, good job opportunities also exist in several other markets in both the private and public sectors.

-If you enroll in a paralegal education program, you should avail yourself of the assistance of the school's program director and placement officer for help in securing appropriate employment.
+If you enroll in a paralegal education program, you should seek the assistance of the school's program director and career services officer for help in securing appropriate employment.
 These individuals are in contact with members of the surrounding legal and business communities and should be able to furnish information about current job openings within the community.
 They should also be able to assist you in preparing resumes and application forms and arranging for interviews.
 Most programs also offer seminars on job search, interviewing and resume preparation.

 For more information on the growth of the paralegal profession and the job opportunities for legal assistants, go to the United States Department of Labor, Bureau of Labor Statistics.